 Looking Ahead to Q1 2022 and Beyond: Subscriber Growth a Concern

 In its Q4 2021 earnings statement, Netflix said its subscriber retention and engagement remain healthy, but it anticipates adding just 2.5 million subscribers in Q1 2022.
 Compared to Q1 2021’s 4 million adds, the news was alarming despite the company’s solid revenue growth.
 However, Q2 could be a better due to new content premiering in March.
 The hit program “Bridgerton” returns for a second season that month, and an original production, “The Adam Project,” will launch then as well.

 Good To Know

-Although several competitors aim to challenge Netflix’s dominance, it remains the clear market leader in the rapidly growing digital streaming sector.
+Although several competitors aim to challenge Netflix, it’s still a top contender in the rapidly growing digital streaming sector.
 On top of that, it’s investing in itself, making content bets that are likely to add value for consumers and investors alike.

 Data is accurate as of Jan.
 21, 2022, and subject to change.